Editorial statute

 5. In cases sensitive to press law, we obtain an affidavit from the anonymously quoted source prior to publication.

-6. For each of our publications, at minimum the four-eyes principle applies: Every author has the obligation to have his or her piece critically checked by a CORRECTIV colleague in terms of content and style.
+6. For each of our publications, the four-eyes principle applies as a minimum: Every author has the obligation to have his or her piece critically checked by a CORRECTIV colleague in terms of content and style.

 7. We do not conceal from our readers any information that contradicts our evaluations and conclusions.

-8. If our pieces or parts of them should be erroneous despite all care and caution, we publicly and self-critically acknowledge this, apologize and correct the errors.
+8. If our pieces or parts of them should have errors despite all care and caution, we publicly and self-critically acknowledge this, apologize, and correct the errors.

 9. We are committed to the standards of the Code of the German Press Council.